OUR WORDS HAVE POWER (SO SPEAK KINDLY TO AND ABOUT YOURSELF)

-This post appeared in Tiny Buddha.
+This post appeared on Tiny Buddha.

 “I monitor my self-talk, making sure it is supportive and uplifting for myself and others.” ~ Louise Hay

 Three years ago, I ended up with no work in a foreign country.
 I was almost depressed, as I didn’t know what to say when people asked questions about my profession.
 The idea of making no income injected my mind with a wide repertoire of worries, fear, and concerns.
 I was lost and stuck, and the way I was labeling myself at the time felt quite painful: unemployed.
-Not only did it look like I had a serious problem to deal with, I was starting to feel like I was a problem, myself.
+Not only did it look like I had a serious problem to deal with, but I was also starting to feel like I was a problem, myself.

 We all perceive the reality of our experiences filtered through our own lenses, the expectations we set on ourselves and others, and our individual system of belief.
 To some people, being unemployed is a fact.
 Not good or bad, normal or abnormal, right or wrong.
 To me, it held a strong negative connotation.
 In a world that generally validates our self-worth through what we do for a living, being left with no work made me feel like a total failure.